entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 >In the Dunkleosteidae, the middle pit-line is absent, such as in the *Gorgonichthys*, *Dunkleosteus*, and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in the *Kujdanowiaspis* and *Coccosteus*.

 177.Postocular crest: absent(0); present(1).
->The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), Buchanosteus (Young 1979: fig. 2), but is absent in eubrachythoracids.
+>The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

 178. Round depression lateral to supraorbital vault: absent (0); present (1).
 > The round depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*,*Dhanguura* and *Exutaspis*.

+179. Posterolateral extension of the lateral consolidated arch: (0) absent; present(1); forming a prominent crest (2).
+> The lateral consolidateda arch is absent in plesiomorphic arthrodires and present in brachythoracids.
+In dunkleosteids, the lateal consolidated arch form a prominent crest and is connected with the inframarginal crista.

+180. Lateral nuchal depression on the dorsal suface of neurocranium: absent (0); present (1).
+>The lateral nuchal depression on the dorsal suface of neurocranium is present in the brachythoracids and absent in the plesiomorphic arthrodires.
+The lateral nuchal depression corresponds to the endolymphatic thickening.

+181. Median nuchal depression:long (0);short (1)
+>The lateral nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.